lawrencerowland/Data-Model-for-Project-Frameworks/Project-frameworks-by-using-NLP-with-Python-libraries/README.md

 # Prerequisites

-The following Python libraries are needed: Gensim, BS4.
+The following Python libraries are needed: Gensim, BS4, Igraph.
 Also NLTK and SpaCy.
 Gensim requires NumPy and SciPy.
 NLTK requires Pandas.

 For example, if one chooses to do it in Conda: